ellisonalves/learning-wicket/models-and-forms/README.md

  2. The name of the property we want to read/write (Property expression).

 ##### PropertyModel characteristics
 - Support dotted notation to select sub properties (e.g. new PropertyModel(pojoInstance, "property.subProperty"));
 - It is null-safe;
 - It can access Array and List specifying an index (e.g. new PropertyModel(pojoInstance, "arrayOrListProperty.0.objectOfThisArrayOrList"));
 - It can access maps using squared brackets (e.g. new PropertyModel(pojoInstance, "mapProperty[key]".propertyName));

-### CompoundPropertyModel
+### CompoundPropertyModel with Wicket Forms
 It is a particular kind of model which is usually used in conjunction with model inheritance.
 So, when a component needs to use a model but none has been assigned to it, it will search through the whole container hierarchy for a parent with an inheritable model (implements org.apache.wicket.model.IComponentInheritedModel).
 Once a CompoundPropertyModel has been inherited by a component, it will behave just like a PropertyModel using the id of the component as property expression.

+Wicket provides org.apache.wicket.markup.html.form.Form class to handle web forms.
+The method onSubmit() is called whenever a form has been submitted and you can override it to perform custom actions.
+Note that wicket doesn't map the submit button of the html form.
+So, you just need to use the standard HTML button and Wicket will catch the onSubmit event.

+The purpose of FormComponent is to store the corresponding user input into its model when the form is submitted.
+The form is responsible for mapping input values to the corresponding components, avoiding us of manually synchronizing models with input fields and vice versa.

  In order to assign CompoundPropertyModel to one container of a given component we should use setDefaultModel(new CompoundPropertyModel(pojoInstance)).
 Let's see an example:
  ```
  public class LoginCompoundPropertyModelForm extends Form<Serializable> {